PdxCodeGuild/Programming101/docs/python_windows.md

 This is the first window you should see.
 Our first step is to click the "Add Python to PATH" checkbox.

+## Attention!

+Failure to add Python to the PATH may result in strange errors that will require reinstallation of Python as the easiest fix.

 ![alt text](/resources/python_win/python3.PNG)

 Next we want to click on install now.